 At the conclusion of the Executive Training, participants will receive a joint certificate issued by Harvard University and European University Institute.

-- – Knowledge and strategic insights into child protection issues applicable to a range of migration contexts;
+- Knowledge and strategic insights into migrant child protection;

-- – Improved knowledge of the ongoing challenges experienced by migrant children, policy makers and government officials and a repertoire of strategies for addressing them;
+- Improved knowledge of the ongoing challenges experienced by migrant children across multiple contexts;

-- – Opportunity to network with mid-career colleagues from around the world
+- Exchange with leading experts, and opportunities to network with mid-career colleagues from around the world.

 A discount of 25% will be applied to the charges for international European and national civil servants, as well as to members of the NGOs.